 Jan Sprinz: No, this is not a requirement.
 People from all countries in the EU and which the EU has diplomatic relations with can become a trustee, and any trustee can be nominated in the elections.
 Of course, since some of the official communication of the Foundation is in German, it might be handy to have someone who understands the language on the Board but it is not a requirement.
 [But since historically Germans have always been appreciated for their peace-loving nature and excellent sense of humor all over the world, it is to be expected that we will always perform well enough in the elections anyway, so we won't have to appoint token Germans!]

 Lionelb: Are there any things that as a Foundation we will not be permitted to do, which we could do as an informal network?

 Jan Sprinz: The Foundation is not very limited in what it can do, so there is nothing that will have to be outsourced.
 But of course there are lots of things the community can help with!
 Development, testing, translations, advocacy, documentation, content production...
-If someone wants to help, they can head over to ubports.com/get-involved to learn more!
+If someone wants to help, they can head over to ubports.com/join-us to learn more!

 Ready to Join UBports?

 Our community is built on respect, enthusiasm and diversity.
 Find out how to join, develop, contribute and learn from technical and non-technical challenges.
 Do not forget, you can always ask questions at the Q&A. More details about the foundation can be found at the ubports.com/foundation/ubports-foundation page.